Benyon/testcafe-example/README.md

 ## Running tests

-You can run tests by executing `npm test` commands in command prompt
+You can run tests by executing `npm run test` commands in command prompt